cleberdantas/atf/README.md

 PS: Doesn't work yet for styles loaded under SSL ¯\_(ツ)_/¯.

-It uses the CriticalCSS snippet from Paul Kinlan with some tiny modifications on top of PhantomJS.
+It uses the [CriticalCSS](https://gist.github.com/PaulKinlan/6284142) snippet from Paul Kinlan (Learn more about above-the-fold css [here](http://paul.kinlan.me/detecting-critical-above-the-fold-css/)) with some tiny modifications on top of PhantomJS.

 ## Install